 Ginni Thomas, wife of Supreme Court justice, testifies before Jan.
 6 panel Thursday

-Ginni Thomas, a longtime GOP activist who is also the wife of Supreme Court Justice Clarence Thomas, was seen on Thursday appearing to testify behind closed doors before the House Select Jan.
+Ginni Thomas, a longtime GOP activist who is also the wife of Supreme Court Justice Clarence Thomas, testified for several hours on Thursday behind closed doors before the House Select Jan.
 6 committee.

 The committee first asked to interview Ginni Thomas about her communications with those pushing a plan to reject the results of the 2020 election, including former President Donald Trump's chief of staff Mark Meadows and a key figure in the campaign, John Eastman.
 Eastman, a conservative attorney, drafted a memo outlining a plan to reject the electoral votes in several states, and was an outside legal advisor to President Donald Trump in late 2020.